DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 ## Contribute

 Questions or do you want to raise an issue?
-[Use the Issues tab in Github](https://github.com/DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/issues)
+[Use the Issues tab on Github](https://github.com/DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/issues)